Do You Have Emotional Distance in Your Marriage?: Why It Happens, What It Feels Like & How Couples Drift Apart Silently

 Both stay silent about it.

-How Emotional Distance Changes Your Identity Inside the Marriage
+How Emotional Distance in Marriage Changes Your Identity Inside the Marriage

-Prolonged emotional disconnection doesn’t only affect “the relationship.”
+Prolonged emotional disconnection does not only affect the relationship.
 It affects how you experience yourself inside it.

 Partners may begin to feel: